sajidalaraf/Chat-Application/README.md

 # Chat Application

 A simple, multi-client chat application built using C and Winsock2 on Windows.
-This project allows multiple users to communicate in a group chat, send private messages, and engage in one-on-one private chats with a password-protected server, implementing a server-client architecture.
+This project enables users to communicate in a group chat, send private messages, engage in one-on-one private chats, list online users, and interact with an AI, all within a password-protected server using a server-client architecture.

 ## Features

-- **Group Chat**: Multiple clients can join and communicate in a shared group chat.
+- **Group Chat**: Connect multiple clients to chat together in a shared group environment.
 - **Private Chat**: Users can initiate one-on-one private chats with others using `/<username>`.
 Type `quit` to exit private chat.
 - **Direct Messaging**: Send direct messages to specific users with `//<username> <message>`.
+- **AI Integration**: Chat with Gemini AI using /ai <your question> for answers and problem-solving.
 - **Password Protection**: Server access requires a password (`WCHAT5` by default).
+- **Online User List**: View users currently in the public chat with /list.
 - **Threaded Communication**: Separate threads for sending and receiving messages ensure smooth interaction.
 - **Graceful Exit**: Use `#exit` to leave the chat, or press Ctrl+C to terminate the client.
 - **Critical Section Synchronization**: Ensures thread-safe operations on the server for managing clients.